wp-plugins/zopim-live-chat/readme.txt

 = Its just not working for me!
 HELP! =

 Dont worry!!
 We are happy to assist!
-Just come on down to our site at http://www.zopim.com and we will help you with installation.
+Just come on down to our site at http://www.zopim.com or leave an email for us at support@zopim.com and we will help you with installation.

 == Usage ==